Mohun Bagan Ground: About

 The stadium has galleries on three sides and a rampart on the fourth side.
 The north side gallery is the member's gallery and is the most modern gallery of the stadium, having bucket seats installed.
 The east side and south side galleries are mainly made of steel & concrete structure and are designated for non-member supporters.
 The playing pitch is about 100m x 60m in dimension.
 Just adjacent the stadium, the club tent and main office are located.
 The club tent consists of a beautiful lawn, with benches known as the Mohun Bagan lawn.

 In 1977, Mohun Bagan became the first club in maidan to have floodlights installed in their stadium.
 The floodlights operated till the mid-1990s, after which they became fully dysfunctional.
 The lights were later repaired and renovated and were inaugurated on 25 February 2016 with an IFA Shield match between Mohun Bagan U19s and DSK Liverpool academy.

 For the 2015 ISL season, Kolkata-based club Atlético de Kolkata used the ground as a training ground.

 From the 2016–17 season, Mohun Bagan has decided to pitch for hosting I-League matches at their home club ground, especially with modern facilities like bucket seats and properly functional floodlight towers.

 In July 2019, the interiors of the stadium were renovated for making the stadium well equipped to host I-League matches.
 The dressing room in particular was given a major upgrade.

-In 2022, after the merger, ATK Mohun Bagan renovated the stadium in the lines of Vivekananda Yuba Bharati Krirangan with artificial turf and upgraded amenities so that it can be used for their home matches in Indian Super League and other big tournaments when required.
-Since the merger in 2020, the first match that the team played was a friendly fixture against Chennaiyin in August 2022.
+In 2022, after the latest rebranding of football division after RPSG Group, the club renovated the stadium in the lines of Vivekananda Yuba Bharati Krirangan with artificial turf and upgraded amenities so that it can be used for their future home matches in Indian Super League and other big tournaments when required.
+Since then, the first match that the team played was a friendly fixture against Chennaiyin in August 2022.
+The ground is used in Durand Cup and is currently being used as the home ground of reserve team and training ground of senior team.